-The dizziness that accompanies vertigo, along with the spinning sensation, can come on all of a sudden.
+The dizziness along with the spinning sensation, can come on all of a sudden.
 Medical experts were consulted, and here is a compilation of the facts they would like their patients and others to be aware of when it comes to vertigo.

-- How long it lasts: Feeling dizzy even for a few seconds can be terrifying.
-However, most vertigo attacks last longer than a few seconds.
+Feeling dizzy even for a few seconds can be terrifying.
+However, most attacks last longer than a few seconds.
 It depends on what is causing it, of course, but some cases of vertigo can last for anywhere from a few hours to a few days or even weeks.
-It is important to keep track of how long your vertigo lasts and inform your doctor.
+It is important to keep track of how long your episodes lasts and inform your doctor.
 This is a vital piece of information in helping you get the right diagnosis.

-- Vertigo is simply a symptom: Many people believe vertigo is a disease with symptoms, but it is actually a symptom of a number of different conditions.
-Most of the time vertigo will go away on its own or can be cared for.
+Many people believe vertigo is a disease with symptoms, but it is actually a symptom of a number of different conditions.
+Most of the time it will go away on its own or can be cared for.
 Many of the diseases associated with vertigo have to do with the vestibular system.
 The vestibular system is located in the inner ear and is responsible for motion and detecting the location of our body in relation to the things around us in our environment.
 Certain conditions cause an abnormal signal to be sent through the vestibular nerve to the brain.
 This tells the brain there is movement when there is not, causing vertigo.
-It is important to find the underlying cause of vertigo to be able to care for it properly.
+It is important to find the underlying cause of it to be able to care for it properly.

-- Different vertigo types: Peripheral or central vertigo are the two main types.
+Peripheral or central vertigo are the two main types.
 Peripheral vertigo has to do with a problem of the inner ear.
 Central vertigo has to do with a problem of the central nervous system.
-Peripheral vertigo is much more common than central vertigo.
+Peripheral vertigo is much more common.

-- Acute labyrinthitis and vertigo: It should not surprise us to learn that infections in the inner ear can cause vertigo.
+It should not surprise us to learn that infections in the inner ear can cause vertigo.
 Acute labyrinthitis is most often caused by a viral infection.
-Other ear infections, like otitis media, can also cause vertigo.
+Other ear infections, like otitis media, can also bring the spinning sensation.

-- Vestibular neuronitis: This is a condition of the vestibulocochlear nerve located in the inner ear.
+This is a condition of the vestibulocochlear nerve located in the inner ear.
 Inflammation of this nerve causes the brain to inaccurately process information about head position and if the body is in proper balance.
-Viral infections — shingles, chicken pox, hepatitis, the mumps, herpes simplex, measles, flu, and polio — can be to blame.
+Viral infections -- shingles, chicken pox, hepatitis, the mumps, herpes simplex, measles, flu, and polio -- can be to blame.